-Description:These 19th century coins minted in Cambodia feature the Hamsa, or bar-headed goose that is said to reside on Lake Manasarovar in Tibet and migrate to the Indian lakes in the winter.
+Description:These 19th century coins were minted in Cambodia and feature the Hamsa, or bar-headed goose.
+The Hamsa resides on Lake Manasarovar in Tibet and migrates to the Indian lakes in the winter.
 In many texts, it is extolled as the King of Birds and represents perfect union, balance and life, hence it is often identified with the supreme Hindu spirit Brahma.
 The Hamsa is also very beautiful, peaceful and graceful.
 Brahma can help one in their effort to acquire these qualities.
 It is signified by strength, virility, a symbol of purity, detachment, divine knowledge, cosmic breath and highest spiritual accomplishment.
 Saraswati is the most revered goddess worshipped in the Hindu religion and her vehicle for travel is the Hamsa.